westridgeblockchain/dualX/README.md

 (get-return (provider principal))
 ```
 ### possible errors:
-- no-investment-err
-means the provider has exercised the option and sent yield and dual currency amount already there is no further investment returns
+- no-investment-err: means the provider has exercised the option and sent yield and dual currency amount already there is no further investment returns
-- too-soon-err
-Investment period has not yet elapsed
+- too-soon-err: Investment period has not yet elapsed